-(18) The Head of School, in consultation with the School Education Committee or equivalent, will determine each School's process for receiving and responding to extension requests but the following provisions apply across UNE:
+(17) Students must submit assessment tasks by the specified due date and time unless they have received an approved extension.
+The Head of School, in consultation with the School Education Committee or equivalent, will determine each School's process for receiving and responding to extension requests but the following provisions apply across UNE:

 - a.
 Extension requests should be made as early as possible and before the due date and time of the assessment task.
 Requests submitted after the due date and time will only be considered in exceptional circumstances. - b.
 The normal maximum extension is up to seven (7) calendar days and may be granted for reasons including personal health issues, unexpected work or family commitments or other extenuating circumstances.
-While generally requests will be considered without supporting evidence, a Unit Coordinator or School representative may request supporting documentation such as a medical certificate, a signed letter from an employer or a statutory declaration.

-- c.
-Extensions longer than seven (7) calendar days may be granted for more serious personal health issues, unexpected work or family commitments or other extenuating circumstances.
-Requests for these extensions will require supporting documentation (unless recommended in a Study Access Plan). - d.
-If an extension is required beyond the final day of the relevant teaching period (including any examination period), students must apply for a special extension of time or other form of special assessment through the process outlined in Part D. - e.
+While generally requests will be granted without supporting evidence, a Unit Coordinator or School representative may request supporting documentation such as a medical certificate, a signed letter from an employer or a statutory declaration. - c.
+Extensions longer than seven (7) calendar days may be granted for more serious personal health issues, unexpected work or family commitments or other extenuating circumstances that impact the student's capacity to complete the assessment task within an additional seven (7) days of the original due date.
+Requests for these extensions will require supporting documentation. - d.
+If an extension is required beyond the final day of the relevant teaching period, students must apply for a special extension of time through the process outlined in Part D. - e.
 If an extension for a student allows submission after the release of marks and feedback for the assessment task to other students, the Unit Coordinator may, at their discretion, require the student to complete a suitable alternative assessment task.

-(19) Assessment tasks submitted after the due date and time without an approved extension will incur a late submission penalty.
+(18) Assessment tasks submitted after the due date and time without an approved extension will incur a late submission penalty.
 The following provisions apply:

 - a.
-The mark for an assessment task submitted after the due date and time will be reduced by 5% of the possible maximum mark for the assessment task for each calendar day or part day after the due date.
-The relevant Associate Dean, Teaching and Learning, considering disciplinary and professional standards, may approve a lower penalty for individual units.
-The Unit Coordinator will advise students of the lower penalty through the Learning Management System (LMS). - b.
-An assessment task submitted more than ten (10) calendar days after the due date without an approved extension will receive 0% for the task.
-The relevant Associate Dean, Teaching and Learning, considering disciplinary and professional standards, may approve an alternative penalty for individual units. - c.
+A deduction of 5% of the total marks for the assessment task for each calendar day or part day after the due date will be applied.
+The relevant Associate Dean Teaching and Learning, considering disciplinary and professional standards, may approve a lower penalty for individual units.
+The Unit Coordinator will advise students of the lower penalty through the Learning Management System. - b.
+An assessment task received more than ten (10) calendar days after the due date without an approved extension will receive 0% for the task.
+The relevant Associate Dean Teaching and Learning, considering disciplinary and professional standards, may approve an alternative penalty for individual units. - c.
 Where a task is mandatory to submit in order to complete a unit, a task received more than ten (10) calendar days after the due date but within the relevant teaching period will be deemed as having been submitted. - d.
 The Unit Coordinator will inform affected students when late submission penalties are applied.